 Monitoring of physical habitat, lower trophic levels, fish abundance, and community composition under the FAHMFP will provide information to evaluate the effectiveness of these measures to mitigate potential effects on fish and fish habitat over the longer term.

 5.0 Revisions to the Plan

-the initial version of Fisheries and Aquatic Habitat Management Plan, Revision 1 dated June 1, 2015, was revised in 2021.
-Revision 2 dated December 20, 2021 lists the following revisions:
+The initial version of Fisheries and Aquatic Habitat Management Plan, Revision 1 dated June 1, 2015, was revised in 2021.
+These revisions were summarized in the 2021 annual report.